januszkrako2/dungeon-crawler-engine/README.md

 # dungeon-crawler

-This is a simple dungeon crawler game for the terminal.
+A simple dungeon crawler game for the terminal.